Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Introduction

-\textbf{Structure of the paper.} In \cref{sec:background}, we fix the notations and recall the usual notions used to define a graphical language in the prop formalism.
+In \cref{sec:background}, we fix the notations and recall the usual notions used to define graphical languages in the prop formalism.
 In \cref{sec:control}, we introduce the controlled prop formalism and its underlying notion of conjugation.
-In \cref{sec:quantumcircuits}, we define controllable quantum circuits (as a controlled prop), prove that the conjugation holds, and give a complete set of relations for it.
-In \cref{sec:extensions}, we extend and generalise the framework of controlled prop in several ways.
-Especially, we review some notable properties that multiple coexisting control functors may satisfy, as well as generalising control functors for arbitrary symmetric monoidal categories.
+In \cref{sec:qc}, we review how vanilla quantum circuits can be defined as a prop and recall their already-known completeness result.
+In \cref{sec:cqc}, we define controllable quantum circuits as a controlled prop, prove that they satisfy the conjugation law, and give a complete set of relations for them.
+In \cref{sec:aqc}, we add ancillae to the controllable quantum circuits and give a complete set of relations in these settings.
+In \cref{sec:polycontrol}, we define some notable properties that multiple coexisting control functors may satisfy, and give examples.
 In \cref{sec:conclusion}, we provide our concluding remarks.
-Additionally, the paper contains three appendicies containing detailed proofs of the main results.
+Additionally, the paper contains some appendices with detailed proofs.